The Real Meaning of FAR 103

 The goal of every paraglider and part 103 pilot (paraglider pilots) should clearly be to yield at all times as is clear in the regulations.
 However, this doesn't give any aircraft, civilian or military the right to run us down or try and exercise priority rights to any airspace that we are both entitled to fly in.
 This also means that we, as free flight part 103 pilots, have every right to the use of any airspace which is safe and legal for us to use, without carrying the baggage of "Gee, I'm a lowly part 103 pilot, maybe I shouldn't be here" If a pattern of conflict can be tied to an issue of safety at a particular uncontrolled airport over a period of time then there is a system in place within the FAA to address this.

 It is quite clear about this; we are REQUIRED to YIELD to all aircraft.
 We can ask that military pilots be aware of our flying area and avoid it, but while in the air it's our responsibility to yield to aircraft.
 Yes, I realize it's hard to do that when you're going 20mph and the needle is doing 250+.
 That's still the way the law reads, practical or not.

-15 years ago the FAA tried to violate me, the photo of a 737 for nearly running down an LAB Cherokee 6 near Juneau.
+15 years ago the FAA tried to violate me based on a photo of a 737 (me) for nearly running down an LAB Cherokee 6 near Juneau.
 I was on an IFR flight plan, was tracking out on the Juneau localizer at about 8000 feet, and was exactly where I was supposed to be.
 The LAB pilot was just motoring along on a beautiful blue day outbound in front of me dead center also on the localizer because he wasn't paying attention.
 He clearly was in the wrong and was basically smack dab in the middle of my exclusive highway in the sky.
 He was VFR and had no business being where he was, even though he was technically ok.

 The Feds were determined to violate me for failing to